tezoatlipoca/DirtSWS/README.md

 DirtSWS should host them already.
 For example if your specified `wwwroot` folder is `D:\static` and it contains a file called `foo.html` then DirtSWS should host that file at `http://<hostname>/foo.html`

-If your `wwwroot` does not have any files, navigate to `http://<hostname>/files` then click on **Upload a file**.
+If your `wwwroot` does not have any files, navigate to `http://<hostname>/files` then click on **Upload a file** and select one or more files.
 If successful, the upload screen redirects to the files listing.
 Likewise, the **Delete** link beside each filename deletes the file and the files listing refreshes.

 # Installation